Deantwo/HazeronAdviser/README.md

 - Calculate the highest TL spacecraft that can be build
 - What is keeping it from making higher TL spacecrafts
 - Better overview of all officers and their home (in charge of ships, on planet, etc.) [(problem)](http://hazeron.com/phpBB3/viewtopic.php?f=5&t=6893)
-- New tab just for "detected enermies" and the like
+- Improvements to the Events tab (highlight the tab when there are new events?)
 - Include scan results for a city's system ([now impossible](http://hazeron.com/phpBB3/viewtopic.php?f=3&t=6952) ([unless this](http://hazeron.com/phpBB3/viewtopic.php?f=5&t=6991)) )

 Want to help